Alberta’s spectacular Dinosaur Provincial Park was an early-designated World Heritage Site in 1979. Travel Alberta

 By Alison Gardner, Travel with a Challenge Editor

-You need go no further than our very own Travel with a Challenge web magazine to find nearly two dozen richly-illustrated feature articles on UNESCO World Heritage Site destinations.
+You need go no further than our very own Travel with a Challenge web magazine to find more than two dozen richly-illustrated feature articles on UNESCO World Heritage Site destinations.
 They are listed and hotlinked at the end of this story.
 Check them out!

 When the United Nations Educational, Scientific and Cultural Organization (UNESCO) established the World Heritage Convention in 1972, there was cause for celebration.
 This document set in place the most universal international legal instrument ever to exist for the protection of cultural and natural heritage.
 It created a framework for preservation and conservation of the greatest treasures of nature and humanity scattered across the face of the earth.